What is Quantitative Research? | Definition, Methods, Types and Uses

 Types of Quantitative Research

-The quantitative method of data collection and interpretation can be applied in the following types of researches.
+The quantitative data collection and interpretation method can be applied in the following types of research.

 1. Descriptive Research: It entails giving an overall description and explanation of the identified study variables.
-This kind of researches is not started with a hypothesis.
-However, the researcher can choose to develop one after the collection of sufficient data.
+This kind of research is not started with a hypothesis.
+However, the researcher can choose to develop one after collecting sufficient data.

-2. Survey Research: Survey is the primary tool of all kinds of quantitative researches.
+2. Survey Research: A survey is the primary tool of all kinds of quantitative research.
 However, this particular approach is used to study and describe the characteristics of a particular population group or segment.

-3. Correlational Research: It involves establishing and analysing the correlation between two identified variables.
-Here, the collected data is used to test predictions and hypothesis to generate and apply generalisations to a more extensive population.
+3. Correlational Research involves establishing and analysing the correlation between two identified variables.
+Here, the collected data is used to test predictions and hypotheses to generate and apply generalisations to a more extensive population.

-4. Experimental Research: It involves generating one or more theories and experimenting with them to analyse if there is a cause-effect relationship between the identified variables or not.
+4. Experimental Research: It involves generating and experimenting with one or more theories to analyse whether there is a cause-effect relationship between the identified variables.

 5. Causal-Comparative Research: It entails finding out the cause-effect relationship between two or more variables and measuring the impact of the independent variable over the dependent variables.